 Limitation:

-1. A/B testing doesn't give any information about interaction between elements in the webpage and for that, multivariate testing is the right option
+1. A/B testing doesn't give any information about interaction between elements in the webpage.
+This is where multivariate testing comes handy.

 Multivariate Testing

 In multivariate testing (MVT), we experiment with elements inside a specific webpage instead of creating 2 completely different versions of a webpage as in A/B testing.
 We identify the important elements of a page and then create variations for these elements.
-To be technical, the original element is called the 'control' while the modifications of the original element (control) are called 'variations'.
-Combining all these variations will generate unique versions of the webpage and these versions can be subjected to live traffic to find which version yields the best results.
+Here is some technical jargon: the original element is called the 'control' while the modification of the original element (control) is called 'variation'.
+Combining all these variations will generate unique versions of the webpage and these versions can be subjected to live traffic to find which version yields the better results.

 Advantages: